Variational message-passing algorithms in graphical models

 For motivation as to why we would try to solve statistical questions by the passing of messages, see the specific example of belief propagation, which is the original setting for message passing, where it turns out there are some nice relations between graphs and integrals of factorised functions.
 It is worth learning once.
 Exact Belief Propagation cannot be implemented except in special cases, so you can likely forget it soon after.
 The key take-home is that some integrals arising in marginalising and conditioning random variables can be solved, at least conceptually, by passing messages around on the graph corresponding to the factorisation of the joint density.
 It is, IMO, worth not learning too much about because traditionally there are lots of other side-quests they send you at this point, all of which are useless practically, even if they are pedagogic.

-There are two common ways to build up message passing ideas; one is to start from belief propagation and try to generalise it in various ways, worrying at each step how valid the extension is.
+There are two common ways to build up message passing ideas; one is to start from belief propagation and try to generalize it in various ways, worrying at each step how valid the extension is.
 Alternatively, we can present a specific VMP algorithm in its own right, which is pretty simple and always does something, even though sometimes it might produce nonsense.
-This approach is what of a lot of application papers actually do.
+This approach is what a lot of application papers actually do.
 Later we can wonder under what circumstances it might do marginal inference, and what it might approximate when it does not.
 The latter approach is my preference for now, since it leads to hands-on intuition-building with easy implementation, and defers the (to my mind) horrible, grinding stage of theorem-proving to later on when we are already solving useful problems and the pay-off is better.

 The recipe to make a message-passing algorithm has four steps: